2021 CiteScore: 0.1

 Preparation of Manuscript

 All manuscripts should be enumerated from the title page.

-Full title page should include the complete title of the manuscript, the name of all authors with their department or institution, the school and university to which they are affiliated, city and country, address for correspondence with telephone numbers, e-mail, and fax number.
+Full title page should include the complete title of the manuscript, the full name and ORCID numbers of all authors with their department or institution, the school and university to which they are affiliated, city and country, address for correspondence with telephone numbers, e-mail, and fax number.